 The exact causes of attention deficit disorder are unknown, but there is often a family history.

 Premature infants are at greater risk due to delayed brain development.

-The lack of oxygen at birth, which may have led to brain disorders in newborns, is also partly responsible, but has not been scientifically confirmed.
+The lack of oxygen at birth, which may have led to brain disorders in newborns, is also partly responsible but this has not been scientifically confirmed.